SnootyMonkey/posthere.io/README.md

   **http**://posthere.io/**another-webhook-callback-test/with/complexity?api=123**

-After POSTing your JSON, XML, or form fields, point your web browser at the same URL, and you’ll see a clear history and details of all the POST requests you made.
+After POSTing your JSON, XML, or form fields, open the same URL in your web browser and you’ll see a clear history and details of all the POST requests you made.
 Neat, huh?

-Need to simulate different HTTP responses to your POST, to ensure your code can handle them?
+Need to simulate different HTTP responses to your POST to ensure your code can handle them?
 It’s easy:

   **https**://posthere.io/**test-my-twitter-code**?status=**201**